ollybritton/aqa/DESIGN.md

 This is a list of ideal things that would be useful to have in the language, that aren't defined in the specification.

 * Maps, using the { construct }
-* Subroutines being expressions (so they can be passed around as first class citizens)
+* ~~Subroutines being expressions (so they can be passed around as first class citizens)~~
+* Subroutines being implemented as they are in the spec, add a new FUNCTION construct which are like subroutines but expressions
 * NO UPPERCASE REQUIREMENTS SO THINGS DON'T NEED TO BE SCREAMED
-* Comments